google/cdc-file-transfer/README.md

 ## Usage

-The tools require a setup where you can use SSH and SCP from the Windows machine to the Linux device without entering a password, e.g. by using key-based authentication.
+The tools require a setup where you can use SSH and SFTP from the Windows machine to the Linux device without entering a password, e.g. by using key-based authentication.

-### Configuring SSH and SCP
+### Configuring SSH and SFTP

-By default, the tools search `ssh.exe` and `scp.exe` from the path environment variable.
+By default, the tools search `ssh.exe` and `sftp.exe` from the path environment variable.
 If you can run the following commands in a Windows cmd without entering your password, you are all set:
 ```
 ssh user@linux.device.com
-scp somefile.txt user@linux.device.com:
+sftp user@linux.device.com
 ```
 Here, `user` is the Linux user and `linux.device.com` is the Linux host to SSH into or copy the file to.

 If additional arguments are required, it is recommended to provide an SSH config file.
-By default, both `ssh.exe` and `scp.exe` use the file at `%USERPROFILE%\.ssh\config` on Windows, if it exists.
+By default, both `ssh.exe` and `sftp.exe` use the file at `%USERPROFILE%\.ssh\config` on Windows, if it exists.
 A possible config file that sets a username, a port, an identity file and a known host file could look as follows: